vincentbernat/network-lab/lab-routes-ipv6/README.md

 ## Performance

 Even with an almost empty routing table, the performance of IPv6 lookup is worse than its IPv4 counter-part.
-Using of `perf record -F 9999 --all-kernel -g -- cat /sys/kernel/kbench/run` can help to pinpoint the problem:
+Use of `perf record -F 9999 --all-kernel -g -- cat /sys/kernel/kbench/run` can help to pinpoint the problem: